Summary : Shop regularly, preferably selecting foods that optimize how you look, feel and perform.

 Guideline 4 : Empower athletic performance.

 Athletic performance benefits from proper amounts of complete proteins, varied carbohydrate sources, and quality fats to support metabolic function and power.
-Animal protein plays a large role in my recommended list with it’s complete amino acid profiles, the building blocks of protein, and vitamin profiles that support athletic performance which unfortunately can be difficult to replicate with a plant only diet.
+Animal protein plays a large role in my recommended list with its complete amino acid profiles which are the building blocks of protein, and vitamin profiles that support athletic performance which unfortunately can be difficult to replicate with a plant only diet.
 However, an athletic plant only diet it is achievable with planning and supplementation.

-Please be aware, there are no good foods or bad foods.
+There are no good foods or bad foods.
 There is only food that promotes or degrades good gut health, has high or low nutrient density, enhances or inhibits athletic performance, and supports or impairs proper immune function.
 Food is not a moral choice unless we choose to make it one, it’s that simply some foods will lead to more favorable outcomes than others.
+Every diet and health goal should have some wiggle room in it to allow foods you love, while still achieving your overall goals.

 Below is my personal shopping list I use every week, which I’ve organized by area, type, and a not-to-buy list.